This Beautiful South African Woman Was Somebody - She Was One of Us

 As a writer there are very few occasions where I am at a loss for words--but I was when I came across this story of a young and beautiful lesbian girl named Duduzile Zozo, 26, from Johannesburg, South Africa who was a victim of "Corrective Rape" and murder.
-It happened exactly one year ago, but I've never heard of her story before, it just accidently popped up on my laptop as if Duduzile wanted to make sure her story was heard ONCE AGAIN.
+It happened two years ago, but I've never heard of her story before, it just accidently popped up on my laptop as if Duduzile wanted to make sure her story was heard ONCE AGAIN.
 I heard her--so I managed to find the words.

 In June 2013 a group of male villagers raped Duduzile with a toilet plunger, then killed her and left her dead right there in her home she shared with her three sisters and mother because she was lesbian.
 What a horror to unfold--it is beyond imaginable.
 It is not uncommon for men villagers to beat, punish and use forceful "Corrective Rape" in what they deem trying to "Fix" a person's sexuality--or even kill them, like in Duduzile's case.

 The most distressing thing is that stories like Duduzile's are happening on a regular basis in MANY countries or villages today.
 I don't care what culture, country or religion a person comes from--this kind of abuse and torture is the universal language of sheer hatred of the worst kind--and it is NOTHING short of UNCIVILIZED AND BARBARIC!
 It is even beyond 'animalistic' because animals kill for survival--not for malicious intent.